jyotirmoypatra/signature_detection_api/README.md

 - Web server environment (e.g., Apache, Nginx) for running PHP scripts
 - Basic understanding of PHP and web server configurations
 - Python installed on your system (for executing `run.py`)
+- tensorflow and keras must be install after installing python

 ## Files Included